ericoporto/ags-manual-wiki/acintro1.md

 ### Color choices

-Now, at this stage we really need to decide whether we want to create a palette-based (8-bit, 256-color) game, or a hi-color (16- or 32-bit) game.
+Now, at this stage we really need to decide whether we want to create a palette-based (8-bit, 256-color) game, or a hi-color (16-bit or 32-bit) game.

-256-color games are much more complicated to make due to having to deal with the palette, they are not supported by the Direct3D driver, and may not run well on some modern graphics cards.
-Although they can give you the authentic retro feel, unless you really need to use palette-cycling effects, it's recommended that you stay away from making new 256-color games.
+256-color games are much more complicated to make due to having to deal with the palette, they are not supported by the Direct3D or OpenGL graphics drivers, and may not run well on some modern graphics cards.
+Although they can give you the authentic retro feel, unless you really need to use palette-cycling effects it's recommended that you stay away from making new 256-color games.

 - It's **highly recommended** that you go with 32-bit color since many modern computers don't support 8 or 16 bit screen modes.
 Also 32-bit color is required